Sustainability in construction: Evolution path

 In the 1970s, awareness of sustainability emerged, amidst oil crises.
-At that time, people began to realize the necessity and urgency of energy conservation, which is to utilize energy in an efficient way and find alternatives to contemporary sources of energy.
+At that time, people began to realize the necessity and urgency of energy conservation, which is to use energy in an efficient way and find alternatives to contemporary sources of energy.
 Additionally, shortages of other natural resources at that time, such as water, also raised public attention to the importance of sustainability and conservation.
 In the late 1960s, the construction industry began to explore ecological approaches to construction.

 The concept of sustainable construction was born out of sustainable development discourse.
 The term 'sustainable development' was first coined in the Brundtland report of 1987, defined as the ability to meet the needs of all people in the present without compromising the ability of future generations to meet their own.
 This report defined a turning point in sustainability discourse since it deviated from the earlier limits-to-growth perspective to focus more on achieving social and economic milestones, and their connection to environmental goals, particularly in developing countries.
 Sustainable development interconnects three socially concerned systems—environment, society and economy—a system seeking to achieve a range of goals as defined by the United Nations Development Program.

 The introduction of sustainable development into the environmental/economical discourse served as a middle ground for the limits-to-growth theory, and earlier pro-growth theories that argued maintaining economic growth would not hinder long-term sustainability.
 As a result, scholars have faulted sustainable development for being too value-laden since applications of its definition vary heavily depending on relevant stakeholders, allowing it to be used in support of both pro-growth and pro-limitation perspectives of development arguments despite their vastly different implications.
-In order for the concept to be effective in real-life applications, several specified frameworks for its use in various fields and industries, including sustainable construction, were developed.
+For the concept to be effective in real-life applications, several specified frameworks for its use in various fields and industries, including sustainable construction, were developed.

 The construction industry's response to sustainable development is sustainable construction.
 In 1994, the definition of sustainable construction was given by Professor Charles J. Kibert during the Final Session of the First International Conference of CIB TG 16 on Sustainable Construction as "the creation and responsible management of a healthy built environment based on resource efficient and ecological principles".
 Notably, the traditional concerns in construction (performance, quality, cost) are replaced in sustainable construction by resource depletion, environmental degradation and healthy environment.
 Sustainable construction addresses these criteria through the following principles set by the conference: